smothers/meteor-webpack/packages/webpack/README.md

 If you need to run code in Meteor before the startup, you can do that if you name your file `meteor.startup.js`.

 Calling `FlowRouter.wait()` is a great example of things you might want to do.

-`process.env` will reflect the values while compiling on your computer unless you use it within a `meteor.startup.js` file for now.